varomnrg/tokplay/README.md

-# TokPlay
+# TokPlay Backend

 TokPlay is a video promotion website that allows users watch videos.
 This platform used for shops to showcase their videos and promote their products.
 By utilizing WebSocket for real-time chatting, users can comment on a video in real-time.
 Additionally, TokPlay implements JWT (JSON Web Token) for secure user login and account creation.
 TokPlay is used as a mid-term project in Generasi GIGIH 3.0.
+This repo is the backend part of the project.
+The backend and the frontend of the website is deployed to a vps with a nginx as the web server reverse proxy.

 ## Features